coreViolett/coreVIEWERcsvReader/README.md

 ## Requirements

-- Python 3.13 (the project was developed with Python 3.13)
+- Python 3.9 to 3.10 tested
-- Optional: Poetry for dependency and environment management
+- Poetry for dependency and environment management

 ## example usage
 ```python